samiralam/rules-compendium/docs/phb/3-character-classes/rogue.md

 As a Bonus Action, you can do one of the following.

-***Sleight of Hand.*** Make a Dexterity ([Sleight of Hand](/sources/dnd/free-rules/playing-the-game#Skills)) check to pick a lock or disarm a trap with Thieves’ Tools or to pick a pocket.
+***Sleight of Hand.*** Make a Dexterity ([Sleight of Hand](/sources/dnd/free-rules/playing-the-game#Skills)) check to pick a lock or disarm a trap with Thieves' Tools or to pick a pocket.

 ***Use an Object.*** Take the [Utilize](/sources/dnd/free-rules/rules-glossary#UtilizeAction) action, or take the [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to use a magic item that requires that action.

 #### Level 3: Second-Story Work

-You’ve trained to get into especially hard-to-reach places, granting you these benefits.
+You've trained to get into especially hard-to-reach places, granting you these benefits.

 ***Climber.*** You gain a Climb Speed equal to your Speed.